samuel-gamelin/Rabbits-and-Foxes/documentation/readme-milestone4.md

-# Milestone 3
+# Milestone 4

 ## Other Deliverables Included In This Milestone/Release

-- Code (including the source and a jar executable) along with JUnit test suits
+- Code (including the source and a jar executable) along with JUnit test suites
 - UML class and sequence diagrams
-- Documentation (javadocs and a user manual that includes design decisions)
+- Documentation (javadoc and a user manual that includes design decisions)

 ## Authors